On the Charm Contribution to the Muon $g-2$ Light-by-Light: Final discussion

 The charm quark contribution has also been calculated using lattice QCD.
 There are two full calculations.
 The Mainz/CLS collaboration finds \cite{Chao:2022xzg}

 The final result of the BMW collaboration is \cite{Fodor:2024jyn}

+The BMWc result is in very good agreement with ours, while there is mild tension with the Mainz/CLS result.
 These calculations also include estimates of the disconnected contribution.
-This does not appear in our result, since it starts contributing only at order $\alpha_s^2$, beyond the order we have considered.
-This contribution was calculated by BMW and found to be $-0.185(54)$.
-The BMWc result is in very good agreement with ours, while there is mild tension with the Mainz/CLS result.
+This does not appear in our result, since it starts contributing only at order $\alpha_s^2$, beyond the order we have considered, and also contains a nonperturbative part.
+This contribution was calculated by BMW and found to be $-0.185(52)(04)$ consistent with the Mainz/CLS calculation.
+As this is a sizable shift, we can compare to the connected lattice QCD charm-quark result in isolation.
+The connected part of the BMWc the result is~\cite{Fodor:2024jyn}